Canon 7D vs Zeiss ZX1

 Review summary: Canon 7D vs Zeiss ZX1

 So what is the bottom line?
 Which of the two cameras – the Canon 7D or the Zeiss ZX1 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 7D: